JJTsao/2021GPA-T3-Indoor/README.md

 N: Enable / Disable normal mapping effect on trice

+E: Enter the new eye position in command line

+L: Enter the new look-at center in command line

+G: Display the G-buffer maps in turn (while G-buffer rendering enabled)

-Click the right mouse button to choose the advanced rendering effect:
+Click the right mouse button to choose rendering effect:

 + NPR

++ G-buffer

 Feel free to ask me if you have any question :)